-Animals who help in our therapy sessions include horses, miniature horses, miniature donkeys, bunnies, goats, sheep, and chickens.
+Animals who help in our speech therapy sessions include horses, miniature horses, miniature donkeys, bunnies, goats, sheep, and chickens.

 Above: The horse, Owen, helping a client practice his /k/ sound.
 The client took each final /k/ picture and said the phrase "looK at..." to Owen before putting the pictures on his necK.
 He then had to breaK Carrots for Owen's snacK and put them in a bucKet.
 Owen loved his new accessories and his snack and turned his head to look at every picture before the client put them on.
 Activities such as this are highly motivating and reinforcing for our clients.